 According to McCormack, delegating involves building somebody up, giving them the tools they need, and having the confidence in them to let go.
 Sounds simple enough, but ego often gets in the way.
 People would rather have authority, for the sake of having authority, than let go and support the capabilities of an individual that has expertise in a given field.
 McCormack believes that this type of behavior is symptomatic of insecurity.
 Oftentimes we feel that if we delegate a task to a capable individual, we will be seen is incapable.
 It’s a naïve approach that lies at the heart of our self-interest.
 The only remedy is to be comfortable with who you are and having confidence in yourself.
 McCormack belief that the sign of a great leader and top manager, is their ability to effectively delegate.

-If I had two words to describe this book, they’d be 1) clear and 2) concise.
 This book is filled with brief anecdotal stories from McCormack’s business experiences.
 It’s a great book to have on the go, because you can read for five minutes and something will grab your attention.
 This is not a step-by-step guide to business success, but rather an insightful glimpse into the mind of a highly successful business man.